-Bodily Fluids Exposure and/or Injury During Field Experiences Grand Canyon University acknowledges the inherent risks
+Bodily Fluids Exposure and/or Injury During Field Experiences

 Grand Canyon University acknowledges the inherent risks associated with working around or with patients and health care organizations, including a potential exposure to blood and body fluids.
 Once in a patient care setting, students will have access to and will be expected to utilize appropriate blood-borne pathogen barriers, proper sanitary precautions, and appropriate biohazard disposal equipment and procedures at each clinical site.